 We are a small school in a small country and are unique here in New Zealand as the only independent not-for-profit school of this kind.
 Our teaching style is experiential and the course content is all practical teaching and learning.
 Our workshop is relaxed and informal, but don’t be fooled by that, as we are passionate about offering a wide range of opportunities for students at every stage of their skill level.
 On top of that we are located in one of the most beautiful places on the planet.

-We provide all the tools that you will need throughout the of the course.
-That said, we do recommend if you have your own that you bring them along, in order to take advantage of the opportunity to sharpen and tune them.
-However, if you are coming by air, be aware that Air NZ is very tight on baggage allowances and are charging for every kg over your allowance.
-Therefore, if you are planning to bring your own tools, we would suggest that you restrict them to those that you will want to tune up on the course; planes and chisels for example.
+We provide all the tools that you will need throughout the course.
+That said, we recommend you bring your tools (if you can) in order to take advantage of the opportunity to sharpen and tune them whilst you are here.
+If you are coming by air, be aware that tools will indeed make a difference to your baggage weight, so would suggest that you restrict them to planes and chisels.

 A deposit of $350 is required to secure your place on any course.
 Once the deposit is received we will send you confirmation of your enrolment.
 Full payment of course fees are due 30 days prior to the start of the course.
 Please note that deposits are non-refundable, and all prices are inclusive of GST.

 Direct Credit to Nelson Building Society, 111 Trafalgar Street, Nelson 7040

 Account Name: Centre for Fine Woodworking Trust

 Payments must be made in New Zealand Dollars and all bank charges are the responsibility of the student.

 Payment can be made by Visa or Mastercard - if you would like to pay by credit card please contact us on (03) 5452674 or email@example.com